will-byrne/will-byrne.github.io/_drafts/clarinet.md

 ### The crime!
 In my school if you were a boarder and learning an instrument your 30-minute daily practice was most likely just before or just after breakfast.
 This was because we were all young children and without parental supervision or an enforced practice time we probably wouldn't have done it.
-My practice time was 0715 to 0745 Monday to Friday.
+My practice time was 0715 to 0745 Monday to Saturday.
 I cant imagine this nowadays because firstly I have insomnia so getting up at that time every day is a bad joke, and secondly I have neighbours that I like.

 One day I came down to practice, collected my clarinet from the storage area and went into my assigned practice room.
 Upon opening the case I only felt horror and dismay as someone had smashed all the keys of the clarinet and there was no way it could be played and seemed like it would be impossible to ever play again (more on this later).

 ### Parents to the rescue
 The school probably knew who it was, it wasn't the first time the clarinet had been sabotaged (once before the school music competition someone had cut all the cork off the different sections (Bastard!)).
-However it was the kind of school where the wealthier or more connected the parents were the more likely the school was to side with them so nothing ever got done about it.
+Unfortunately it was the kind of school where the wealthier or more connected the parents were the more likely the school was to side with them so nothing ever got done about it.
 My parent seeing how sad I was that I was unable to continue learning decided to buy me my own new clarinet.

 ## The new clarinet